 Another branch of the family was found in the parish of Shilton in Warwickshire.
 "It was formerly the residence of a branch of the Denbigh family, whose ancient mansion is still remaining."

-Important Dates for the Deboe family
+Early History of the Deboe family

 This web page shows only a small excerpt of our Deboe research.
 Another 72 words (5 lines of text) covering the years 1189, 1212, 1300, 1474, 1419, 1426, 1421, 1423, 1503, 1571, 1554, 1530, 1590, 1575, 1576, 1610, 1660, 1631, 1667, 1655 and 1727 are included under the topic Early Deboe History in all our PDF Extended History products and printed products wherever possible.